WoW Midnight Expansion Overview, Release Date And New Features

 Player Housing in WoW Midnight

-This system finally delivers on one of the community’s oldest requests and is set to become a defining feature of WoW Midnight, blending roleplay, creativity, and practical progression into one immersive experience.
+This system finally delivers on one of the community’s oldest requests and is set to become a defining "evergreen" feature of WoW Midnight and future expansions.

 Zones in World of Warcraft: Midnight